Does Testosterone Increase Metabolism? - Balance My Hormones TRT in the UK

 Medically Reviewed by Dr. George Touliatos

-Metabolically active tissues like muscles are significant consumers of energy.
-Testosterone helps to increase and maintain muscle mass; thus, it elevates the body’s basal metabolic rate (BMR).
-This means that individuals with higher testosterone levels generally have a higher BMR, leading to greater energy expenditure even at rest.
+Testosterone helps increase and maintain muscle mass.
+In this way, it also elevates the body’s basal metabolic rate (BMR).
+Therefore, individuals with higher testosterone levels generally have a higher BMR which allows them to burn more energy even at rest.

 The hormone achieves this through its anabolic effects, which involve the increased amino acid uptake and protein synthesis in muscle tissues.

-Testosterone binds to androgen receptors on muscles, signalling them to increase the rate at which they convert amino acids into muscle protein.
+Testosterone binds to androgen receptors on muscles, signalling them to increase the rate at which they produce muscle protein.
 This not only helps build new muscle fibres but also repairs existing ones.
 In this way, it helps maintain a leaner body composition with less fat.

 Testosterone’s role in muscle development

-Testosterone activates specific pathways that enhance muscle protein synthesis and inhibits protein degradation.
-This dual effect significantly contributes to muscle hypertrophy—the increase in muscle size—and hyperplasia, which is the formation of new muscle cells.
+Testosterone does this by supporting muscle protein synthesis and inhibiting muscle protein degradation.
+This dual effect contributes to muscle hypertrophy (the increase in muscle size) and hyperplasia (the formation of new muscle cells).

-The presence of testosterone significantly increases the rate at which muscle fibres are repaired after exercise.
+The hormone is also involved in repairing muscle fibres after exercise.
 In this way it facilitates quicker recovery and increased muscle size over time.

 Moreover, testosterone increases the secretion of growth hormone (GH), which synergises with it to further enhance muscle development.
 GH stimulates the liver to produce IGF-1 (insulin-like growth factor 1), another anabolic hormone that promotes muscle growth and regeneration.